SimonPrammer/svelte-chat-langchain/README.md

 - Streaming (simplified with Vercel AI SDK)

 This repository is fully inspired by the original Chat Langchain repository.

+For more advanced features such as Indexing / Record Management, user feedback and stream parsing to display sources, I highly recommend checking out the original Chat Langchain repository(https://github.com/langchain-ai/chat-langchain).

 Langchain Chat Website:
 https://chat.langchain.com/